When Getting Canned is A Good Thing

 When I worked for a cannery, I saw this in action.
 When the product was canned diced tomatoes, it made a spectacularly gory sight.
 It sprayed everywhere and if the can was at the top of a pallet, it would drip down to the cans below.

-As someone who saw the occasional rat and other critters scurry atop a stack of cans, I always recommend washing the can tops before opening them.
+someone who saw the occasional rat and other critters scurry atop a

 Here are a few fun canned food bits of trivia: